Solutions of Second Order Schr\"odinger Wave Equations Near Static Black Holes and Strong Singularities of the Potentials: Finite Propagation Speed of Solutions of the Schr o dindger Wave Equation. Essential Self-Adjointness of the Schr o dinger Operator.

-Note that gradients of all cut-off functions above have the same upper bound - this is due to the boundedness of $|\nabla \tau|$ in~\eqref{eqn:limited-grad-tau} in neighborhoods of regular and singular points - and, since they are locally finite due to conditions C.3, then, as noted above about the condition C.4, we can renormalize these functions to get the subordinate partition of unity on $M$, and the renormalized partition functions have uniformly bounded gradient.
+Note that the gradients of all the cutoff functions above have the same upper bound - due to the boundedness of $|\nabla \tau|$ in~\eqref{eqn:limited-grad-tau} in neighborhoods of regular and singular points - and since they are locally finite due to conditions~\ref{cond_c_3}, then, owing to the condition~\ref{cond_c_4}, we can renormalize these functions to obtain the subordinate partition of unity on $M$, and the renormalized partition functions have a uniformly bounded gradient.